paulocymbaum/paulocymbaum/README.md

 ## 🌟 Projects and Contributions

 Check out my repositories for projects showcasing:
 - AI integration and NLP pipelines.
+- Designed the data schema and data structure for Yapper.
+- Designed the CI/CD flow to keep robustness on the deployment and testing process.
 - Custom PostgreSQL functions for lesson platforms.
 - Fullstack applications leveraging low-code and traditional development.
-- A developing completely a Learning Experience Platform using AI to generate json structured English Lessons inside the platform.
+- A developing completely a Learning Experience Platform called Yapper using AI to generate json structured English Lessons inside the platform.
 Leveraging my teaching expertise, business acumen and tech skills.
 - A CRM for my private tutoring business organizing all the financial and customer relationship metrics and dashboards.

 ---